Anmol-wq/VSD-IAT-Sign-off-Timing-Analysis---Basics-to-Advanced/README.md

 SCCs           : 0 <br>
 Tests          : 6 <br>
 Cells          : 105 <br>

+# Day-5_Summary

+In Synchronous clocks, events happen at a fixed phase relation whereas in asynchronous clocks that is untrue.
+Then there are logically exclusive clocks, which are passed through a mux logic, whereas in physically exclusive clocks, the sources are entirely different. set_clock_groups is used for establishing asynchronous and synchronous pairs.
+We can provide different properties like latency, uncertainty, transition and sense.

 # Day-5_Labs
   ## Revisit slack computation
   ![Screenshot from 2022-02-07 23-48-15](https://user-images.githubusercontent.com/73732594/152848018-392cb1af-684d-4ef0-9329-735edb5ddcb1.png)